x00tex/hackTheBox/Boxes/linux/Retired/backdoor/README.md

 ![](screenshots/proc-is-useful.png)

-For curret boot, the PID for service that running on port 1337 in `862`
+For current boot, the PID for service that running on port 1337 in `862`
 ```bash
 /bin/sh -c while true;do su user -c "cd /home/user;gdbserver --once 0.0.0.0:1337 /bin/true;"; done
 ```